- System requirements

 If none of the paths contains the manager singleton, then the closing operation works correctly, but there are object(s) in the path(s) that erroneously hold references to Documents and cause the memory leak.

-Browsing paths, use navigation feature of Visual Studio integration.
+Browsing paths, use navigation feature of IDE integration.